If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

 You can view a website’s mobile version on a page-by-page basis.
 For instance, you may want to see if your current blog post looks presentable in its mobile view.
 It’s also wise to check your homepage for mobile responsiveness, especially after changing the design.

 Let’s start with the homepage.
-Here’s what the following website looks like from a desktop view:
+Here’s what the following website looks like from a top view:

 You’re able to see individual page and post mobile views by going to the Posts or Pages tabs in the WordPress dashboard.